lucasphilipp1/3D-Electron-Microscopy-of-Dinoflagellate-Chromosomes-Across-Many-Species/README.md

 To load the menu option: Close Dragonfly.
 Navigate to: C:\Users\Username\AppData\Local\ORS\Dragonfly2022.2\pythonUserExtensions\GenericMenultems

-%LocalAppData%/ORS/Dragonfly(version)/pythonUserExtensions/GenericMenuItems (available for the current user)
+OR

+%LocalAppData%/ORS/Dragonfly(version)/pythonUserExtensions/GenericMenuItems
-%ProgramData%/ORS/Dragonfly(version)/pythonAllUsersExtensions/GenericMenuItems (available for all users)
+%ProgramData%/ORS/Dragonfly(version)/pythonAllUsersExtensions/GenericMenuItems
-%ProgramData%/ORS/Dragonfly(version)/python/OrsPythonPlugins/OrsGenericMenuItems/menuItems (distributed with the application)
+%ProgramData%/ORS/Dragonfly(version)/python/OrsPythonPlugins/OrsGenericMenuItems/menuItems

+(it varies from system to system)

-.
-To help locate this folder in Dragonfly try from the top-left drop down menu: Utilities -> Open All Users Folder in File Browser.
+To help locate the folder, in Dragonfly try: Utilities -> Open All Users Folder in File Browser.

 Place CropAndRotateAndExportChromosomes.py in this folder.
 Start Dragonfly.
 The menu option should be accessible after right-clicking on a multi-ROI.

 ### helix.m